Calcium Deficiency Symptoms, Causes, and Treatments

 Genetic Factors

-Rare genetic conditions affecting calcium metabolism or absorption can lead to calcium deficiency.
+Rare genetic conditions affecting calcium metabolism or absorption can result in a calcium deficiency.

 Dietary Changes